Caring About Students Isn’t Enough

 Build a Relationship-Focused School

 Your school plays a critical role in building not only students’ academic skills, but also the social and emotional skills that are essential for lifelong success.
-Studies show that when students experience developmental relationships with their teachers, key social and emotional competencies, such such as motivation and responsible decision-making, are strong, and risk behaviors become less common, even in the most challenged and unmotivated students.
+Studies show that when students experience developmental relationships with their teachers, key social and emotional competencies, such as motivation and responsible decision-making, are strong, and risk behaviors become less common, even in the most challenged and unmotivated students.

 What does this mean for a school?
-It means schools can enhance teacher intentionality to build these developmental relationships with students, which in turn helps students them believe in themselves and work towards achieving their potential.
+It means schools can enhance teacher intentionality to build these developmental relationships with students, which in turn helps students believe in themselves and work towards achieving their potential.

 Search Institute offers a range of research, tools, and resources to create relationship rich school and classroom environments.